pabloisaiahs/hack-the-map/README.md

 # HooTravels Hack-a-Map Hackathon 2024 02/24/2024-02/25/2024

 ## Authors
-* Participants:
-1.)
+* 1.)
 Emmanuel Zapata
-2.)
+* 2.)
 Paul Rosa
-3.)
+* 3.)
 Laura Lee

 ## Description

-An in-depth paragraph about your project and overview of use.
+* An in-depth paragraph about your project and overview of use.

 ## Getting Started